 Once you know which colors make you feel calm and peaceful, try to incorporate those shades and hues into your paint colors and room design.

-There are things you can do to make this room more calming.
-For example, it’s really valuable to have enough storage space for toys and games, and clear out the dishes at the end of the day.
+There are things you can do to make this room more relaxing.
+For example, it’s really valuable to have enough storage space for toys and games, and to clear out the dishes at the end of the day.

 But it can also be helpful to remember the purpose of a family room – which is to have fun with your loved ones.
 So if want to play Monopoly with your kiddo, it’s okay to say “sorry” to an evening of chores.